 Early veterinary visits will include vaccinations, to help protect puppies and kittens from dangerous diseases, and regular exams to help diagnose, treat and prevent health problems before they become serious.
 It is important to not walk or take your pet to public areas until they are fully vaccinated, usually around 16 weeks of age.

-With warm weather and increased traveling, pesky parasites can lead to serious health issues.
-It's time to discuss safe and effective parasite prevention options and recommendations with your veterinarian to keep your pet healthy this season.
+Pesky parasites can lead to serious health issues at any time of the year.
+Be sure to take time to discuss safe and effective parasite prevention options and recommendations with your veterinarian to keep your pet healthy this season.

 Our comprehensive wellness exams incorporate preventative medicine including vaccinations, spaying and neutering, diagnostics. dental care, parasite control, microchip identification, and nutrition.
 Your pet's optimal health is our priority.